cambrian/vest-hs/socket-server/README.md

 # socket-server

-High-level Haskell abstraction for WebSocket RPCs.
+High-level library for streaming and RPCs over WebSockets.